nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 # HelpCue best practices
 HelpCue is a tool that helps us distribute instructor support in a fair way.
 You can use it to ask for one-on-one help from instructors during project work time.
 You can enter a question or a problem and instructors will help you in the order the questions were asked.
-In addition to making sure everyone gets the help they need, HelpCue will also gives you the opportunity to explain technical issues to other developers.
+In addition to making sure everyone gets the help they need, HelpCue will also give you the opportunity to explain technical issues to other developers.

 ## How to join HelpCue
 1. Go to [https://www.helpcue.com/](https://www.helpcue.com/)